 Children pick up behavioural traits from all those who are in his/her immediate environment.
 Values are imbibed by children by observing what parents do (and not just what parents say).

 The power of the family is strongest during infancy and toddler years.
-During the teenage, the influence of peer group and media usually overshadows the power of the family.
+During the teenage, the influence of peer groups and media usually overshadows the power of the family.
 However, the family returns as a predominant agent of socialization during the adult years with the roles of marital partner and parents becoming prominent.

 There can be differences in values between family to family based on their socio-economic statuses.